Assessing cross-border live poultry trade as a possible factor for infectious diseases spread between Aflao and Lomé

 Sources of pathogens and transmission

 This section included questions to assess whether or not a trader knows about sources of pathogens and modes of infectious disease transmission in poultry.
 The total number of traders that gave correct (Yes) and wrong (No) answers to each question under this section was represented in a table with the corresponding percentages.
-Also, the overall knowledge score of traders on the questions in this section was determined by using the following criteria: Correctly answered questions on knowledge were awarded one (1) mark each, and "NO" responses and unanswered questions were scored zero.
+Also, the overall knowledge score of traders on the questions in this section was determined by using the following criteria: correctly answered questions on knowledge were awarded one (1) mark each, and "NO" responses and unanswered questions were scored zero.
 A total of 10 marks was attainable in both assessments on sources of pathogens and transmission of infectious diseases in poultry.
-The scores were transformed into categorical variables as high (scores above 80%), moderate (between 50 and 80%), and low (below 50%), adapted from Islam et al. [11] and Asare et al. [12].
+The scores were transformed into categorical variables as high (scores above 80%), moderate (between 50 and 80%), and low (below 50%), adapted from Islam et al. [11] aand Asare et al. [12].

 Preventive and control practices